RaspAP/raspap-docs/docs/manual.md

     It is strongly recommended that you change these default login credentials in RaspAP's **Authentication** panel.
 APs managed by RaspAP in the wild have been administered by third parties with the default login.

 ## Discussions
-Questions or comments about the manual install?
-Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1330).
+Questions or comments about RaspAP's manual install?
+Join the [discussions here](https://github.com/RaspAP/raspap-webgui/discussions/).